toiletbril/shit/README.md

 [toiletline](https://github.com/toiletbril/toiletline) written in C++17.

 This software was made as a late april fools joke and literally everything is written from scratch.

+The author did not expect that the shell is so complicated for no reason and some parts have architecture that is not very suitable for the shell language.
-There's no guarantee that this project will come any close to being finished, so use it at your own risk.
+There's no guarantee that this project will come any close to being finished or will not instantly break your computer upon the first start, so use it at your own risk.

-The goal is to be a native, interactive, `sh`-compatible shell without any bells and whistles, that can be used interchangeably on Windows and Linux and offer a good `sh` experience on Windows to avoid having to tolerate PowerShell or some other fancy crossplatform shells, while being faster than all of them.
+The goal is to be a native, interactive, `sh`-compatible shell without any bells and whistles, that can be used interchangeably on Windows and Linux and offer a good `sh` experience on Windows to avoid having to tolerate PowerShell or some other fancy crossplatform shells, preferably while being faster than all of them.
 Later goal is to offer basic replacements of most common coreutils commands like `mkdir`, `rm`, `cat` and others as shell builtins (and for the moment, `busybox-w32` can be used instead).

 ## Development

 `staging` is the development branch.
 It may be broken at any time. `master` is more stable and should usually pass all tests.

+There may be unfinished goals, TODOs and FIXMEs scattered around the sources (in [toiletline](https://github.com/toiletbril/toiletline) as well).
+Feel free to help :3

-You need a C++17 compatible compiler (but currently only Clang is supported for Windows), GNU Make, `rm`, `mkdir` to build the executable; `cat`, `diff`, `printf` to run the tests; `clang-format`, `clang-tidy` (better 18 or newer) to check the code.
+You need a C++17 compatible compiler (but currently only Clang is supported for Windows); GNU Make, some coreutils: `rm`, `mkdir` to build the executable;
+`cat`, `diff`, `printf` to run the tests; `clang-format`, `clang-tidy` (better 18 or newer) to check the code.

 The `MODE` variable controls build type:
 * `rel` is the optimized build;